CodeForSocialGood/calltocode.org/docs/ARCHITECTURE.md

 # Architecture Guide

+Joining in on an existing project such as this can feel daunting due to the learning curve and the sheer amount of code that there is.
 This document serves as a guide to get familiar with this project's architecture & codebase:

 - [Technology Stack](#stack)
 - [Project Structure](#structure)